dendys7306/trojbublina/README.md

 constructed within bad intentions will not work at all.
 It is infinite space for creativity and as modernity says personalisation.

+It is based on telegram-web-app.js and logic is written in javascript.

 ## ideas of improvement

 The concept itself is promising.
 Here is a list of main ideas of the improvements.
 Better say of branches